xsylvers/IS218-HW10/readme.md

 ## Testing and Database Management

-1. **Explore the API**: Use the Swagger UI at `http://localhost/docs` to familiarize yourself with the API endpoints, request/response formats, and authentication mechanisms.
-Swagger UI provides an interactive interface to explore and test the API endpoints.
+1. **Explore the API**: Use `http://localhost/docs` to familiarize yourself with the API endpoints, request/response formats, and authentication mechanisms.
+It provides an interactive interface to explore and test the API endpoints.

 2. **Run Tests**: Execute the provided test suite using pytest, a popular testing framework for Python.
 Running tests ensures that the existing functionality of the API is working as expected.
 Note that running tests will drop the database tables, so you may need to manually drop the Alembic version table using PGAdmin and re-run migrations to ensure a clean state.